 The Indian real estate market has always been a magnet for investments from the global Indian diaspora.
 NRIs have significantly contributed to the Indian real estate sector by investing in residential and commercial properties across the country.
-In recent years, numerous investment opportunities have arisen to cater to the growing needs of NRIs.
+In recent years, numerous investment opportunities have arisen to cater to the growing needs of NRIs Selling Property in India.
 Among these, real estate investment in India stands out as a particularly lucrative option.

 However, while buying property in India is an appealing prospect for NRIs, selling these assets can be a complex process.
 It demands a deep understanding of the intricacies involved, especially concerning NRI tax implications in India.